Mr-p0tat0/Red-team-excercises/README.md

 # Red-team-excercises
-useful one liner fro everything
+useful one liner for everything